Technigo/project-portfolio/README.md

 <h1>Portfolio</h1>🎨🖌️💻

-Pfeww!
+Pheww!
 8 weeks have passed since the beginning of the bootcamp.
 What a ride!
 Now we are already working on our portfolios to showcase all the exciting new things that we are able to build.😀

 <h2>Technologies that I used</h2>